Skip to content

 Druim Fada — common questions

-Druim Fada is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 582m of ascent and takes most walkers 4-6 hours.
-Terrain: The initial pull through bracken and boulder is the only stiff section.
+Druim Fada carries a 2/5 (moderate) grade on the OutdoorSCOT scale.
+Count on about 13km, 582m of ascent and a 4-6 hour day on the standard route.
+Ground conditions: The initial pull through bracken and boulder is the only stiff section.

-When is the best time to climb Druim Fada?
+What's the best month to climb Druim Fada?

 Patchy signal.
 O2 occasionally picks up near ridge crest; otherwise poor.